 In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Sportsman's Warehouse Holdings, Inc. and subsidiaries as of February 1, 2014 and February 2, 2013, and the results of their operations and their cash flows for each of the years in the three-year period ended February 1, 2014, in conformity with U.S. generally accepted accounting principles.
 Also in our opinion, the related financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.

 /s/ KPMG LLP

-Salt Lake City, Utah March 21, 2014, except for Note 17, as to which the date is April 3, 2014
+Salt Lake City, Utah March 21, 2014

 CONSOLIDATED BALANCE SHEETS Amounts in thousands, except per share data